 - a.
 Description This initiative provides funding for 2.00 FTEs, an Administrative Assistant and an Analyst, to perform data mapping and analysis regarding the provision of government services.
 The Equity & Inclusion program is developing a framework to becoming a more inclusive and equitable PWC, as approved by BOCS Resolution 20-725 approved on October 20, 2020.
 The resolution authorized the creation of a Racial and Social Justice Commission with the mission to examine the state of racial and social justice for people of color in the County.
-This staffing supports the Racial and Social Justice Commission as directed in the approved resolution. - b.
+The approved resolution further directed the County Executive to propose permanent staffing support for the Racial and Social Justice Commission in the Proposed FY2022 Budget. - b.
 Service Level Impacts Supports the County's goal of treating all residents equally and reducing any disparities by proactively giving all County residents opportunities to participate fully in the benefits, programs, and services the County offers.